Outdoor Spaces

 Electrical upgrades happen in tandem.
 New circuits, well-placed outlets, and integrated lighting convert the space from a basic enclosure to a fully functional living area—ready for work, relaxation, or entertaining, day or night.

 The transition from an outdoor porch to an indoor sunroom often necessitates an upgrade to the flooring.
 Materials suitable for exterior exposure might not offer the warmth, durability, or aesthetic appeal desired for an interior space.
-Popular choices include elegant ceramic or porcelain tile, which are resistant to temperature fluctuations and easy to clean, or engineered wood flooring, which offers the warmth of wood with increased stability.
-For the ultimate indulgence on chilly mornings, consider radiant heated flooring beneath your chosen surface.
+Popular choices include ceramic or porcelain tile, which are resistant to temperature fluctuations and easy to clean, or engineered wood flooring, which offers the warmth of wood with increased stability.
+For a true treat on chilly mornings, consider radiant heated flooring beneath your chosen surface.

 With the structure complete, attention shifts to detail.
 Trim work, paint, and final fixtures help integrate the new space with the rest of your home.
 This phase may include ceiling fans for airflow, built-in benches for storage, or custom shelving to add utility and visual cohesion.